Wavefront

 In physics, the wavefront of a time-varying wave field is the set (locus) of all points having the same phase.
 The term is generally meaningful only for fields that, at each point, vary sinusoidally in time with a single temporal frequency (otherwise the phase is not well defined).

 Wavefronts usually move with time.
 For waves propagating in a unidimensional medium, the wavefronts are usually single points; they are curves in a two dimensional medium, and surfaces in a three-dimensional one.

 The wavefronts of a plane wave are planes.

 Wavefronts change shape after going through a lens.

 For a sinusoidal plane wave, the wavefronts are planes perpendicular to the direction of propagation, that move in that direction together with the wave.
 For a sinusoidal spherical wave, the wavefronts are spherical surfaces that expand with it.
 If the speed of propagation is different at different points of a wavefront, the shape and/or orientation of the wavefronts may change by refraction.
 In particular, lenses can change the shape of optical wavefronts from planar to spherical, or vice versa.

-In classical physics, the diffraction phenomenon is described by the Huygens–Fresnel principle that treats each point in a propagating wavefront as a collection of individual spherical wavelets.
-The characteristic bending pattern is most pronounced when a wave from a coherent source (such as a laser) encounters a slit/aperture that is comparable in size to its wavelength, as shown in the inserted image.
-This is due to the addition, or interference, of different points on the wavefront (or, equivalently, each wavelet) that travel by paths of different lengths to the registering surface.
+In classical physics, the diffraction phenomenon is described by the Huygens–Fresnel principle treating each point in a propagating wavefront as a source of a secondary spherical waves.
+The characteristic wave bending pattern is most pronounced when a wave from a coherent source (such as a laser) encounters a slit/aperture that is comparable in size to the wavelength.
+This is due to the addition, or interference, of secondary waves emanated from each point on the wavefront on a wave propagation blocking element like the slit/aperture.
 If there are multiple, closely spaced openings (e.g., a diffraction grating), a complex pattern of varying intensity can result.